learningequality/ka-lite-installers/osx/release-docs/README.md

 ### To start the KA Lite server

 1. Launch `KA-Lite` from the `/Applications/KA-Lite/` folder.
-1. Click the `KA-Lite` icon in the menu bar and select the `Start KA Lite` menu option.
+It should auto-start the KA Lite server and notify you of it's status.
-1. When notified that KA Lite is running, click on the icon again and select the `Open in Browser` menu option - this should launch KA Lite in your preferred web browser.
+1. When notified that KA Lite is running, click on the menu bar icon and select the `Open in Browser` menu option - this should launch KA Lite in your preferred web browser.

 ### Menu Options